 Is Bumble better than Tinder and other apps?

-Bumble has a couple features that its competitors don’t have.
+Bumble has a couple of features that its competitors don’t have.

-The questions is, do you want to use these?
+The question is, do you want to use these?

 But did you know you can use Bumble to make new friends?